llm-d-incubation/llm-d-infra/quickstart/examples/sim/README.md

 This is a simulation example that demonstrates how to deploy using the llm-d-infra system with the `ghcr.io/llm-d/llm-d-inference-sim` image.
 This example simulates inference responses and can run on minimal resources without requiring actual GPU hardware.

-### Pre-requisites
+## Pre-requisites

 - It is assumed that you have the proper tools installed on your local system to use these quickstart.
-If you do not have these, see [install-deps.sh](../../dependencies/install-deps.sh).
+To see what those tools are and minimum versions, check [our docs](../../dependencies/README.md#required-tools), and to install them, see our [install-deps.sh](../../dependencies/install-deps.sh) script.

 - Additionally, it is assumed you have configured and deployed your Gateway Control Plane, and their pre-requisite CRDs.
 For information on this see the [gateway-control-plane-providers](../../gateway-control-plane-providers/) directory.

-**_NOTE:_** Unlike other examples which require models, the simulator stubs the vLLM server and so no `llm-d-hf-token` is needed.
+**_NOTE:_** Unlike other examples which require models, the simulator stubs the vLLM server and so no HuggingFace token is needed.

 ## Installation